 During this module, you will learn about the publisher’s role and the commercial aspects of the magazine industry, examining how magazines operate as profit-making businesses.
 The impact of digital channels and ‘new media’ on traditional print media channels and revenue streams will be examined in order to prepare you for the challenges of the industry.
 You will be taught the principles of marketing and branding and how these can be applied in fashion media.

-During this module, you will create a practical outcome aligned with your pathway specialism and identified career focus.
+During this module, you will create a practical outcome aligned with your programme and identified career focus.
 You might approach this as an opportunity to create a portfolio of work, initiate a live or simulated industry project or take an entrepreneurial approach by creating a project that you might continue to pursue after finishing the degree.

 A written thesis will underpin the practical element, allowing you to identify a clear connection between academic theory as well as scholarly research and genuine industry practice.
 The aim is to consolidate and enhance previous learning on the programme and provides the opportunity to develop an individual research proposal in any area of interest relevant to the content of the programme.

 This project aims to provide you with an opportunity to conduct live research in a topic of interest to you, developing skills in project management and engaging with professional development planning.
-You will be encouraged to secure 4-week relevant work experience as part of your professional development.

 The standard entry requirements for this course is a BA honours degree, preferably at 2:2 or above, or an equivalent EU/international qualification.
-Applicants must be aged 18 years or older on the first day of the course.

 A business-related degree or a general media degree.